Estate PlanningNewsSuperannuation Fund What Happens To Your SMSF When You Die

 Superannuation Statements - What to Check

-Last financial year’s superannuation statements are hitting your mail boxes over the last week.
+Last financial year's superannuation statements are hitting your mailboxes over the past week.

-It is important that you check your details are correct.
-The type of information you should be checking:
+You must check that your details are correct.
+The following is the type of information you should be checking:

 • What is your balance.